weplanx/go/README.md

-# Weplanx Support
+# Weplanx Go Support

-A tool to improve the efficiency of golang web development (Breaking update)
+Design an integrated package for the standard, many functions will reference popular third-party libraries